heesoo-jang/starter-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: Ph.D. in CommunicationS
+  - course: Ph.D. in Communication
     institution: University of North Carolina at Chapel Hill, USA
     # year: 2024
   - course: M.A. in Communication